vimona3ds/diverge-3/docs/features/visual_system.md

   - Added required 'colorMapping' property to properly comply with MetaballParams interface
   - Fixed FluidSimulation test by removing duplicate 'u_curl' property (renamed to 'u_curlStrength')
 - TODOs are clearly marked throughout the codebase
+- FluidSimulation implementation has progressed significantly:
+  - Core structure and methods are in place
+  - Render targets and ping-pong buffers are implemented
+  - Simulation steps following Navier-Stokes equations are defined
+  - Still need to finish defining shader constants and fixing type issues

 ## Implementation Notes:
 - ✅ Create minimal placeholder skeleton files with clear TODOs